-7.6 Package Dependencies and Updates
+Package Dependencies and Updates

-Hammr via the build mechanism calculates determines the complete list packages that require to be installed by checking the dependencies of the packages you have listed in the os sub-section of the stack (via the profile and pkgs)

-and any native packages listed in a bundle.
-Hammr also provides a mechanism to track any available updates on these packages and allow you to update or roll-back your template.
+Hammr, via the build mechanism, determines the complete list of packages that must be installed by checking the dependencies of the packages you have listed in the os sub-section of the stack (via the profile and pkgs) and any native packages listed in a bundle.
+Hammr also provides a mechanism to track any available updates on these packages and allows you to update or roll-back your template.

-7.6.1 What is a Dependency
+What is a Dependency